 If you abruptly stop drinking, you may experience a myriad of alcohol withdrawal symptoms, which tend to be unpleasant and sometimes even dangerous—especially in the case of a severe addiction.
 You may notice some of these withdrawal symptoms:1

 - Nausea or vomiting

 Seizures can be a life-threatening complication of alcohol withdrawal.
 Fortunately, fewer than 10% of people experience withdrawal seizures or withdrawal delirium, characterized by hallucinations, agitations, and confusion.1 However, drinking heavily over a long period of time increases the risk of experiencing severe alcohol withdrawal.
 Medical detox services can help keep you safe during alcohol withdrawal.
-You can all our helpline at 800-662-4357 to find a professional detox program.
+You can all our helpline at 800-743-5860 (Who Answers?) to find a professional detox program.

 Alcohol Rehab Settings

 Alcohol rehab occurs in two main settings: inpatient and outpatient.
 Both have their advantages and disadvantages, and ultimately, the right treatment setting for you depends on many factors, such as your treatment needs and preferences, financial situation, insurance coverage, and more.

 When you seek an alcohol use assessment from your treatment provider, they will use the following guidelines for determining your level of care, as well as how long you should attend treatment:2